Universal communication part I: modulo additive channels: The redundancy of the universal system

 \subsubsection{Upper bound (direct part)}

-The purpose is to show the existence of a universal system that attains a small redundancy with respect to the reference system, which is a result similar to the one of Theorem~\ref{theorem:adaptive_rho}, however with a more careful analysis of the overheads.
-Following the same logic as the proof of Theorems~\ref{theorem:Cifb_UB},\ref{theorem:adaptive_rho}, the difference between the good-put of the two systems is bounded by the following relations: \begin{itemize} \item The relation between $R_\tsubs{U}^*$ and the ideal $\Remp$ target of the rate adaptive system (i.e. the overhead term of Theorem~\ref{theorem:adaptive_L}) \item The relation between $\Remp$ and the collapsed channel capacity (equivalently the collapsed noise entropy $H(\tilde{\vr Z}_{l,k})$) \item The relation between $R_\tsubs{IFB}^*$ and $H(\tilde{\vr Z}_{l,k})$ obtained using Fano's inequality (as in the proof of Theorem~\ref{theorem:Cifb_UB}) \end{itemize} Considering the scheme that was described for the achievability result of Theorems~\ref{theorem:adaptive_L},\ref{theorem:adaptive_rho}, the largest overhead is due to the second element.
+The purpose is to show the existence of a universal system that attains a small redundancy with respect to the reference system, i.e. referring to \eqref{eq:madef_IFB_redundancy_finite_nk}, it is desired to show that there exists a universal system $U$ such that:

+The desired result is similar to the one of Theorem~\ref{theorem:adaptive_rho}, however to reach the desired overheads, a slightly different design of the universal system, and a more careful analysis of the overheads is required.

+Following the same logic as the proof of Theorems~\ref{theorem:Cifb_UB},\ref{theorem:adaptive_rho}, the difference between the good-put of the two systems is bounded by the following relations: \begin{enumerate}[(a)] \item The relation between $R_\tsubs{U}^*$ and the ideal $\Remp$ target of the rate adaptive system (i.e. the overhead term of Theorem~\ref{theorem:adaptive_L}). \item The relation between $\Remp$ and the collapsed channel capacity, or equivalently the collapsed noise entropy $H(\tilde{\vr Z}_{l,k})$. \item The relation between $R_\tsubs{IFB}^*$ and $H(\tilde{\vr Z}_{l,k})$ obtained using Fano's inequality (as in the proof of Theorem~\ref{theorem:Cifb_UB}). \end{enumerate} Considering the scheme that was described for the achievability result of Theorems~\ref{theorem:adaptive_L},\ref{theorem:adaptive_rho}, the largest overhead is due to step (b).
 This large overhead is in some sense unavoidable, as the converse shows, however it is especially large due to the use of LZ78 algorithm which has a slow $O(1/\log n)$ convergence rate.
-Specifically, using \cite[Thm 1,2]{LZ78}, this term i.e. the bound on $\frac{1}{n} L_{78}(\vr z) - \frac{1}{k} H(\tilde{\vr Z}_{b,k})$ behaves like $O \left( \frac{\log \left( |\mathcal{X}|^{2k} \right)}{\log n} \right)$, i.e. in order for this term to be small, it is not only required that $n \gg |\mathcal{X}|^{2k}$, but that this relation holds in the logarithm.
-For example, to have $\frac{\log \left( |\mathcal{X}|^{2k} \right)}{\log n} = \tfrac{1}{10}$ one needs $n = |\mathcal{X}|^{20 \cdot k}$.
+Specifically, using \cite[Thm 1,2]{LZ78}, this term, i.e. the bound on $\frac{1}{n} L_{78}(\vr z^n) - \frac{1}{k} H(\tilde{\vr Z}_{b,k})$ behaves like $O \left( \frac{\log \left( |\mathcal{X}|^{2k} \right)}{\log n} \right)$, i.e. in order for this term to be small, it is required that $n \gg |\mathcal{X}|^{2k}$, and any small improvement in the overhead requires an ever growing increase in $n$: improving the overhead by a factor of $2$ requires squaring $n$.